Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 So, if you decide the skills that you want to get better at, these things will help you in the long run.
 Maybe it’s communication, the way you talk.
 It’s maybe video editing in which case Jewel can help you with that if you need to.

 Decide what it is and every morning 30-minutes to an hour is all you need at the very least.
-Just sit down, learn a little bit and just keep doing that because providing value, it’s not like you learn something once or you already know a skill, you just teach it and there you go.
+Just sit down, learn a little bit and just keep doing that because providing value, it’s not like you learned something once or you already know a skill, you just teach it and there you go.

 You need to grow as you help other people grow.
 What you’re learning will matter and will come out as you help other people and provide value to them.

-Jewel: I always recommend like people to start a channel because you can literally start a channel about anything these days.
+Jewel: I always recommend people like to start a channel because you can literally start a channel about anything these days.

 To give you some personal examples of people that we know, we have a follower who has their own rabbits channel.
 They are taking care of rabbits as their pet.